GLOBAL MARKETS-Asia shares edge up; markets look for central bank largesse

 "The ECB will probably cut the refi rate 25 basis points, but since eonia has been trading near zero for most of the past nine months, this move shouldn't weaken the euro unless the bank drops hints that some more dramatic policy -- like a negative deposit rate -- is back on the agenda," said Anna Hibinio, a global forex analyst at JPMorgan.

-The dollar also lost altitude on the yen, dipping to a one-week low of 97.36 yen, before steadying at 97.66.
-It ended last week on the defensive at 98.26 after U.S. economic growth came in short of forecasts.
+The dollar also lost altitude on the yen, dipping to a one-week low of 97.47 yen, having already ended on the defensive at 98.26 in New York on Friday after U.S. economic growth came in short of forecasts.

 In contrast, sterling extended the gains made since data last week showed the country narrowly dodged a triple-dip recession, reaching a 10-week peak of $1.5525.